-- 32. The proposed preliminary plat is located within the "Tapteal IV" water pressure zone.
+- 38. Any grading operations that take place near or over the top of the existing domestic water main shall ensure that adequate cover remains over the water main so as to protect it from breakage or freezing.
+It shall be the responsibility of the developer to re-install any water mains that have too little (or too much) cover over them as a result of grading operations, or that will result in this water main being in a building lot.
+This water main needs to be within the roadway whenever possible.
+The existing main shall be exposed and surveyed at multiple locations as part of the grading permit application. - 39.
+The proposed preliminary plat is located within the "Tapteal IV" water pressure zone.
 It shall be the responsibility of the developer to extend a watermain to and through this property to serve domestic water at the time of plat construction.
-This water main shall be sized to adequately supply domestic water and fire flows to the proposed development. - 33.
-In accordance with the City's comprehensive water plan, a portion of the "Tapteal IV Transmission Main" is designed to run in an east-west direction through this plat.
-This water main shall be extended to the east boundary of this pre-plat. - 34.
-In accordance with municipal code, domestic water mains shall be extended to the adjoining properties adjacent to the preliminary plat, provided they are in the correct pressure zone.

-- 35. If the homes within this preliminary plat are required to install residential fire sprinkler systems the sprinkler systems shall be the flow-through type in compliance with the City's cross connection control program. - 36.
-The developer will be required to demonstrate that all phases are capable of delivering adequate fire flows prior to construction plans being accepted for review.
-This may require looping of the watermain from off-site locations, or oversizing of the main where needed. - 37.
-The fire hydrant layout shall be approved by the City Fire Marshal. - 38.
+The water system shall be sized to adequately supply domestic water and fire flows to the proposed development.
+These water mains shall be extended to the boundaries of the pre-plat. - 40.
+If the homes within this preliminary plat are required to install residential fire sprinkler systems the sprinkler systems shall be the flow-through type in compliance with the City's cross connection control program. - 41.
+The fire hydrant layout shall be approved by the City Fire Marshal. - 42.
 In accordance with Richland Municipal Code Chapter 18.16.080, an irrigation source and distribution system, entirely separate from the City's domestic water system, shall be provided for this development.
 Construction plans will not be accepted for review until adequate and viable proof of an irrigation source is made available by the developer.
 The designing Engineer shall submit plans for the proposed irrigation system to the Irrigation District with jurisdiction over the property at the same time that they are submitted to the City for construction review.
 Plans shall be reviewed and accepted by said irrigation district prior to issuance of a Right-of-Way permit by the City.
 Easements shall be provided on the final plat for this system where needed.

-Sanitary Sewer:
+Sanitary Sewer

-- 39. It shall be the responsibility of the developer to extend a sewer main to and through this property to serve sanitary sewer at the time of plat construction. - 40.
-Sanitary sewer shall be extended to the adjoining properties adjacent to the preliminary plat, where appropriate and where grade allows.
-Sheet C301 may need to be corrected to show a sewer line extended east in Barbera to serve the property to the east.
-If elevations and grade allows, a sewer line should be extended east in Barbera to serve the property to the east. - 41.
+- 43. It shall be the responsibility of the developer to extend a sewer main to this property to serve sanitary sewer at the time of plat construction. - 44.
+This preliminary plat may receive City sanitary sewer service only after completion of a new sewer pump station and required improvements to the existing Dallas Road sewer pump station are completed.
+The developer shall complete the sewer system design and construction required to serve this project.
+If the developer constructs capacity beyond the needs of this project it will be eligible for a latecomer agreement per Richland Municipal Code. - 45.
 A 10-foot wide exclusive sanitary sewer easement shall be provided for any sewer main that is outside of the public Right-of-Way.
 Wider easements are required for mains that are buried deeper than 10-feet.
-If any manholes are located outside of the public Right-of-Way, maintenance truck access to said structure may be required.
+If any manholes are located outside of the public Right-of-Way, maintenance truck access to said structure may be required. - 46.
+Sanitary sewer shall be extended to the adjoining properties adjacent to the preliminary plat, where appropriate and where grade allows.